MisterE123/coin_press/readme.txt

 as well as the code supplied in the forum linked above by Krock and from minetest modding book by Rubenwardy https://minetest.org/modbook/chapters/node_metadata.html and from lua_api.txt

+This mod depends on a custom mod coins.
+You can make your own coins mod, just make a mod named "coins", and have it define a craft item "coins:gold_coins"

+alternatively, you can edit this mod to use your server's pre-existing coins mod.
+Just change the depends list in mod.conf to not include [coins] and then edit the second line of init.lua where the local variable coin_item is declared to be the itemname of the gold coins in your mod.